Key concepts for metrics

 At any time, you can access the semantic data model from the Data and Metrics tab.

 Data then goes through metadata enrichment, which allows business context to be added to the data.
-Once metadata enrichment is complete, you can use the enriched data to automatically generate metrics or build them manually.
+After metadata enrichment is complete, you can use the enriched data to automatically generate metrics or build them manually.